openmm/openmm/docs-source/usersguide/application.rst

         :autonumber:`Example,Gromacs example`

-This script is nearly identical to the previous one, just replacing AmberInpcrdFile and AmberPrmtopFile with GromacsGroFile and GromacsTopFile.
+This script is nearly identical to the previous one, just replacing :class:`AmberInpcrdFile` and :class:`AmberPrmtopFile` with :class:`GromacsGroFile` and :class:`GromacsTopFile`.
-Note that when we create the GromacsTopFile, we specify values for two extra options.
+Note that when we create the :class:`GromacsTopFile`, we specify values for two extra options.
 First, we specify :code:`unitCellDimensions=gro.getUnitCellDimensions()`\ .
-Unlike OpenMM and AMBER, which store the periodic unit cell dimensions with the topology, Gromacs stores them with the coordinates.
-To let GromacsTopFile create a Topology object, we therefore need to tell it the unit cell dimensions that were loaded from the gro file.
+Unlike OpenMM and Amber, which can store periodic unit cell dimensions with the topology, Gromacs only stores them with the coordinates.
+To let :class:`GromacsTopFile` create a :class:`Topology` object, we therefore need to tell it the unit cell dimensions that were loaded from the :file:`gro` file.
 You only need to do this if you are simulating a periodic system.
 For implicit solvent simulations, it usually can be omitted.

 Second, we specify :code:`includeDir='/usr/local/gromacs/share/gromacs/top'`\ .
-Unlike AMBER, which stores all the force field parameters directly in a prmtop file, Gromacs just stores references to force field definition files that are installed with the Gromacs application.
+Unlike Amber, which stores all the force field parameters directly in a :file:`prmtop` file, Gromacs just stores references to force field definition files that are installed with the Gromacs application.
 OpenMM needs to know where to find these files, so the :code:`includeDir` parameter specifies the directory containing them.
 If you omit this parameter, OpenMM will assume the default location :file:`/usr/local/gromacs/share/gromacs/top`, which is often where they are installed on
 Unix-like operating systems.
 So in :numref:`Example,Gromacs example` we actually could have omitted this parameter, but if the Gromacs files were installed in any other location,